tylermilner/RadioStationAPI/README.md

 **Base URL**

 `https://radiostationapi-dev.vapor.cloud`

-*Please note that no root route exists so don't expect to see anything if you copy/paste the link into your web browser.*
+*Please note that no root route exists so don't expect to see anything if you copy/paste the base URL into your web browser.*

 **Docs**